mezuky04/laravel-base-model/README.md

 }

 ```
-Then, you cand use functions like getOne, getAll, update, insert with your model.
+Then, you can use functions like getOne, getAll, update, insert with your model.
 ```php
 $usersModel = new UsersModel();